Manhattan Beach, 0.12% BAC, Plea to Wet Reckless

 She was less than a half mile away from home when she noticed the flashing lights of a police officer’s car in her rear-view mirror.
 She immediately pulled over.
 She had no prior criminal history whatsoever.Synopsis: Manhattan Beach, client allegedly observed going 58 m.p.h. in a 35 m.p.h. zone and with her headlights off; client’s blood alcohol content (BAC) was 0.12%; case resolved as wet reckless; Torrance Courthouse.

-The Manhattan Beach police officer told her that she was traveling 58 miles per hour in a 35 mile per hour zone (a violation of Vehicle Code § 22350) and without her headlights on (a violation of Vehicle Code § 24400).
+The Manhattan Beach police officer who stopped her told her that she was traveling 58 miles per hour in a 35 mile per hour zone (a violation of Vehicle Code § 22350) and without her headlights illuminated (a violation of Vehicle Code § 24400).

 Our client was then arrested by this second officer and taken to the Manhattan Beach Police Station.
 Her breath was tested there, too, and it measured 0.11%.

 Our client, quite shaken up, was released to her husband, who came to the police station and picked her up.
 When the police allowed her to leave, she signed a promise to appear in the Torrance Superior Court in about six weeks.

 She then called up Greg Hill & Associates and spoke to Greg Hill.
 Greg met with the client on a Sunday afternoon, listening to her story and answering her questions.